whisky-actual/Community-JAS-39-C/README.md

 ## Frequently Asked Questions
 - **Q: Do you need FC3 to use the module?**
-  - Yes for the AA variant (F15) (not free)
+  - Yes for the BVR variant (F15) (not free)
+  - Yes for the WVR (SU33) (not free)
   - No for the AG variant since it uses the SU25T avionics (free)
 - **Q: Do we plan to make it a standalone?**
-  - Maybe, but no promises since we are still exploring the limits of development without the SDK.
+  - We are working on it for v2.0, but no promises since we are still exploring the limits of development without the SDK.
 - **Q: Do we need test pilots?**
   - Not currently, thank you.
 - **Q: Do we plan to have a D model (two seater)?**